Textualize/textual/docs/guide/screens.md

 This screen sub-class will prevent key bindings on the app from being processed.
 It also sets a background with a little alpha to allow the previous screen to show through.

-Let's see what happens when use `ModalScreen`.
+Let's see what happens when we use `ModalScreen`.

 === "Output"